Types of Master’s Degrees in Nursing

 • Program Length: 2-3 years

-Most master’s in nursing programs require each applicant to hold a BSN and at least a year of clinical registered nursing (RN) experience.
+Most master’s in nursing programs require applicants to hold a BSN and at least a year of clinical registered nursing (RN) experience.
 BSN-to-MSN programs usually last 2-3 years, depending on the curriculum and the student’s enrollment status.

 Online, in-person, or hybrid master’s programs in nursing are often available.
 Many nursing graduate programs offer some courses online, but you may have to visit campus to complete exams or labs.